Keep your resolve, be kind to yourself and build your employability – it will all help.

 Are you focused?

-Lack of focus is one of the biggest reasons why graduate job hunters may not be successful, and this can take two forms: lacking focus in terms of job-finding strategy and lacking in focus in what you say to employers in your written applications and face to face.
+Of those that are remediable, lack of focus is one of the biggest reasons why graduate job hunters may not be successful.
+This can take two forms: lacking focus in terms of job-finding strategy and lacking in focus in what you say to employers in your written applications and face to face.

 Focus your job hunting decisions, planning and applications by asking yourself the following: